 TS Isaac Cirrus

 Tim Isaac built custom bicycle frames in Colorado under his own name from 1974-1979.
 He produced approximately 450 frames during this time, most with his signature fastback seat stays and hidden binder bolt.
-Tim reportedly built eight frames for the 1980 USA Olympic team.
+Tim also reportedly built eight frames for the 1980 USA Olympic team.
 While not ridden in the boycotted Olympics that year, the frames were ridden by American Olympic athletes in other competitions.